aabaou/agile_erp/scripts/drupal/README.md

 #### What does this script do ?

 This script :
+- Change the memory_limit value of the php.ini file to -1 (If the user allows this change).
+In usr/local/etc/php/php.ini the default value of memory_limit is 512M.
+Without this change, Composer will fail to install or update dependencies and will display the error message `PHP Fatal error: Allowed memory size of XXXXXX bytes exhausted ...`.
 - starts the installation of the project dependencies
 - create a hash salt used by Drupal for the generation of uuid.
 The generation mechanics is the one used by Drupal in a standard way.
 - create `settings.local.php` file in the `config/drupal` with the information of the database and the domain name that the user will have specified in the terminal when the script is launched.